-The Bernina Tour is a six-day hike organised by Eurotrek that starts in the Val Poschiavo and leads via the Diavolezza and Munt Pers down into the picturesque Val da Fain.
+The Bernina Tour is a six-day hike organised by Eurotrek that starts in Val Poschiavo and leads via Diavolezza and Munt Pers down into the picturesque Val da Fain.
 The itinerary continues through the wild and pristine Val Roseg, with views of the sparkling glaciers of the Bernina massif, before finishing by Lake Sils: a hike full of contrasts, with ever-changing views.

 The Bernina Trek, meanwhile, is a high-altitude hike created by the Swiss Alpine Club, with overnight accommodation at SAC mountain refuges.
 Starting at Madulain, the route traverses the Albula region to finish in the Valposchiavo.
-The “classic” version takes eight days, and leads through spectacular mountain scenery, past deep-blue alpine lakes, icy glacial streams and snow-capped peaks.
+The “classic” version takes eight days, and leads through spectacular mountain scenery and past deep-blue alpine lakes, icy glacial streams, and snow-capped peaks.
 Experienced mountaineers can add one or more summit ascents along the route; the choice is wide.
 Gentler variants of this trek – such as the “Pachific” route – enable families and groups with different fitness levels to enjoy this experience of the high Alps, too.